pulumi/docs/content/blog/managing-kubernetes-infrastructure-with-dotnet-and-pulumi/index.md

 });
 ```

-And then see that this just updates the pod in place with this new label.
+And then see that this updates the pod in place with this new label.

 ```
 $ pulumi up